-Systematic and rational allocation is a phrase often cited in the definition of depreciation.
-In that context it means that the annual depreciation expense should be based on a formula that is logical and acceptable to other unbiased accountants.
+Systematic and rational allocation is typically included in the definition of depreciation.
+In this context, it means that a company's annual depreciation expense reported on its financial statements should be based on a formula that is:

 - Objective and acceptable to another unbiased accountant

 The depreciation expense reported on a company's financial statements is usually different from the depreciation expense reported on the company's income tax return.

 Assume that a retailer purchases new fixtures which are expected to have a useful life of 10 years with no salvage value.
 Therefore, if the retailer pays $120,000 for new fixtures, its income statements will report depreciation expense of $12,000 each year ($1,000 each month) for 10 years.

 Assume that another company purchases equipment for $20,000 that will be useful for producing a total of 20,000 items.
 If in the first year of operations the company produces 1,800 items, the depreciation expense will be $1,800.
 If in the second year the company produces 3,700 units, the depreciation expense will be $3,700.